- Small business owners, including sole proprietors, may be able to use a variety of deductions for reducing their tax bills.

 Phone and internet expenses

 If you need a cellphone, virtual phone number, or a landline for your business, you may be able to write off part or all of that expense.
-You may be able to write off part or all of your internet bill, even if you work from home.
+You may also be able to write off part or all of your internet bill, even if you run your business from home.
 Be careful with this one: if you use your cell phone partially for business and partially for personal use, your tax deduction may be reduced.

 Business meals